Harshithad9/Harshithad9/README.md

-# 💫 About Me:
-Computer Science Student | Aspiring Developer<br><br>I'm a student learning computer science and coding.
-I enjoy working with programming languages like C, Python and I'm exploring web development too.
-I'm always eager to learn new things and improve my skills.
-Looking forward to contributing to projects and growing as a developer!
+I'm a passionate Computer Science student with a strong foundation in programming using languages like C and Python.
+Currently, I'm diving into the world of web development, building hands-on experience with modern tools and technologies.
+I'm curious, self-driven, and always eager to expand my skills through real-world projects, hackathons, and collaborative learning.
+I aim to grow into a well-rounded developer and contribute meaningfully to impactful tech solutions.

 ## 🌐 Socials: